 UPDATE:

-With all the changes in the world, we have relocated to be near family.
-We value all the lessons we learned in living off-grid.
-We live a simple life and are prepared to live off-grid again if we get the opportunity.
+With all the changes in the world, we relocated back to the Deep South to be near family.
+We value all the lessons we learned in living off-grid and apply them to our lives here.
+We live a simple life and are preparing to live off-grid again here on the farm.

 As always, we’re here to help.